Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 4. Stick with a consistent font scheme
 5. Don't put too much on one graph.
 Too many colors or shapes make graphs confusing.
 Always simplify.

 Additionally, we didn't cover dynamic plots.
 R provides some interesting capabilities on this front. `Shiny` [@R-shiny] allows you to build some cool interactive web apps.
-Furthermore, there are innumerable tools such as Tableau ^[These technologies are dynamic and constantly changing.
+There are also innumerable tools such as Tableau ^[These technologies are dynamic and constantly changing.
 At the time of writing, Tableau was the dominant tool in this space.] and Looker that provide good business intelligence capability.
-Often, these tools are easier to use for quick ad hoc data exploration, but there is a lot of utility in putting everything into code.
+Often times these tools are easier to use for quick _ad hoc_ data exploration, but there is a lot of utility in putting everything into code.
 It automatically documents your work for those that can read it.
 It also gives you a readily available reference.
 You will find that this work can tend to be repetitive.
 You will use a lot of variations on the same theme.
 Most code is already written.
 You just need to adapt it.

 ## Summarizing the data

-We'll make heavy use of an R package that we have already seen named `dplyr` [@R-dplyr].
-We'll use `dplyr` because it is easy to read and is performant on most data sets that you will encounter.
+This section will make heavy use of an R package that we have already seen named `dplyr` [@R-dplyr].
+We'll use `dplyr` because it is easy to read and is performant on most data sets that you'll encounter.
 We'll also reference a couple of other packages that are useful for summarizing data such as `psych` [@R-psych].
-Overall, summarizing data is an accouterment to graphs.
+Summarizing data is often an accouterment to graphs.
 You don't always have to do it, but you will find yourself doing often.

-Let's create simple summary of ticket sales using `dplyr`.
+Let's create simple summary of ticket sales by the day of the week using `dplyr`.

 ```r